Cocoa Beach, Florida

 Cocoa Beach is a city in Brevard County, Florida, United States.
-The population was 11,539 at the 2018 United States Census.
+The population was 11,354 at the 2020 United States census, up from 11,231 at the 2010 census.
 It is part of the Palm Bay–Melbourne–Titusville, Florida Metropolitan Statistical Area.

 History

 The first non-native settlement in the area was by a family of freed slaves following the American Civil War.
 In 1888, a group of men from Cocoa bought the entire tract of land, which went undeveloped until it was bought out in 1923 by a member of the group—Gus Edwards, Cocoa's city attorney.
 At that time, Edwards' total holdings included approximately 600 acre.
 He stopped practicing law to devote all his efforts to developing the area.